American Physical Therapy Association

 The new standards were largely based on work done by ABPTRFE consultant Susan Chiaramonte.
 The standards were developed after a series of forums, calls for comments, and weekly updates that occurred during early 2017.
 During that time, Chiaramonte summarized the comments, offered clarifications, and identified areas for further review.
 The quality standards were then finalized by incorporating changes based on stakeholder feedback.
 The final quality standards for clinical Residency and Fellowship programs were unanimously adopted by ABPTRFE on June 21.

 After completing a review of the 2016 ABPTRFE Accreditation Handbook Link , the updated 2017 Quality Standards document Link , and several current application forms of programs offering Residencies and Fellowships, CE For Therapy has identified 2 major changes that are contained in the new Quality Standards.
-For Residency programs, the old/current standards called for a minimum of 1500 program hours, and with the new standards, this will be increased to a minimum of 1800 hours.
+For Residency programs, the old standards called for a minimum of 1500 program hours.
+With the new standards, this will be increased to a minimum of 1800 hours.
 The second change affects the Fellowship application process.
 The old/current standards required that the applicant must possess at least one of the following qualifications: 1.
 Specialist Certification, 2.
 Completion of a Residency in a specialty area, or 3.
 Demonstrable clinical skills within a particular specialty area.

 The new standards for Fellowship application call for American Board of Physical Therapy Specialties (ABPTS) Specialist Certification in the related area of specialty, or Completion of an ABPTRFE-accredited residency in a related specialty area.
 There is no mention of a 3rd option of prior professional experience or demonstrable clinical skills within a particular specialty area.
 This essentially makes having completed a Residency program or achievement of a Specialty Certification an admission requirement rather than a recommendation.